Foysal50x/Faisal50x/README.md

 ### Hi there 👋
 ----

-> I'm Faisal Ahmed working as a software engineer since 2017.
+I'm Faisal Ahmed working as a software engineer since 2017.
 I love to work with backend programming beside PHP and Node JS.
 My preferred Database Mongo DB, MySQL.
 I like to work with ORM (powerful method for designing and querying database models).
-I always try to make sure the system is ok and never keep loose ends when I work to develop any system.
 Looking for a better opportunity to learn more and bloom my expertise.

+Currently I am [available for hire](https://linkedin.com/in/Faisal50x) (remotely, preferabily contracts or [32h/week].

 Area of interests:
   - Laravel, PHP